darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 From my understanding, this True Native Mode code is priceless, it put any Saber ESS DAC into True Native Mode on any Android phone, maybe even other brands of DACs.<br>

 ### I am a dev and want to add this to my rom?
 It is my understanding that the two files responsible for making this all happen are, audio_platform_info.xml and mixer_paths_tasha.xml.
 Just duplicate all the changes I made, to your mixer_paths file, it's best to copy and paste.
 The QuadDAC also needs Enable System wide QuadDAC support v8.2 aka build.prop audio tweaks.
-All the other files were from my previous attempts to increase the audio quality of the Lgv20 without avail.
-I have been working on this project for a long time, I lost track.<br>
+All the other files were from my previous attempts to increase the audio quality of the Lgv20 without avail.<br>

-At the very least you need these 4 build.prop lines to increase the buffer size for the QuadDAC so it can run in True Native Mode.<br>
-audio.offload.size.kb=4096<br>
-audio.offload.buffer.size.kb=8192<br>
-venter.audio.offload.size.kb=4096<br>
-venter.audio.offload.buffer.size.kb=8192<br>

 ### First found the 0.5% of True Native Mode code.
 I remember when I first found the True Native Mode code, I was like ooh what's that.<br>